Optimizers

 Notes

-close to 1 will decay the moving average slowly and a value close to 0 will decay the moving average fast.
+ρ should be between 0 and 1.
+A value of ρ close to 1 will decay the moving average slowly and a value close to 0 will decay the moving average fast.

-are suggested in the paper and reported to work for multiple datasets (MNIST, speech).
-In the paper, no learning rate is considered (so η = 1.0
+ρ = 0.95 and ϵ = 1e-6 are suggested in the paper and reported to work for multiple datasets (MNIST, speech).
+In the paper, no learning rate is considered (so η = 1.0).
+Probably best to keep it at this value.

-is important for the very first update (so the numerator does not become 0).
+ϵ is important for the very first update (so the numerator does not become 0).

-the learning rate is calculated as:
+Using the step size η and a decay factor ρ the learning rate is calculated as:

 References